odpi/data-governance/docs/coco-pharmaceuticals/personas/des-signa.md

 Thinks/Feels:
 Des believes systems should be designed for people – not just to perform a function.
-He is a passionate believer in IBM Design Thinking.
+He is a passionate believer in [Design Thinking](https://en.wikipedia.org/wiki/Design_thinking).

 Hears:
 Concerns that mobile applications are not secure and can not